em-bellis/PEER_workshop/2_Genomics_Techniques/README.md

 Alternatively, FastQC can be run interactively using the graphical user interface.

 ## 2c.
 Mapping reads to the reference with BWA:
-See (here)[https://datacarpentry.org/wrangling-genomics/04-variant_calling/index.html] for full details.
+See Section 4[here](https://datacarpentry.org/wrangling-genomics/04-variant_calling/index.html) for full details.
 Note, we will be skipping the quality trimming and filtering steps today; the reads in this repository have already been trimmed and filtered using [BBDuk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/).

 ## 2d.
 Variant calling:
 We will continue with the Data Carpentry tutorial using **bcftools** for variant calling.
 Note, there are many programs available to perform variant calling; **bcftools** is just one of them.